JoshuaBiong/TodoListSwiftUI/README.md

 # Process
 Login and Register  Functionality
+Creating new account and store it to firestore

 #Done
  Log and Register UI
+ Login valudation functionalities

  #Error encountered
-    "that is not in a visible window requires afterScreenUpdates:YES." when changin to view
+    "that is not in a visible window requires afterScreenUpdates:YES." when changin to view validation error did not show up
 #Error Solution

-.autocapilazition .autoCorrectionDisabled text modifier resolve the error
+.autocapilazition .autoCorrectionDisabled text modifier resolve the error Add action to LoginViewViewModel

  #Next thing to be done
   RegisterView UI
+  RegusterViewViewModel creating new account